3-connected Reduction for Regular Graph Covers: Graph Reductions and Quotient Expansions

-\heading{Half-quotients of Dipoles.} In Lemma~\ref{lem:dipole_quotients_noncolored}, we describe that a dipole $A$ without colored edges can have at most $\bigl\lfloor{\be(A) \over 2}\bigr\rfloor+1$ pairwise non-isomorphic half-quotients.
+In Lemma~\ref{lem:dipole_quotients_noncolored}, we describe that a dipole $A$ without colored edges can have at most $\bigl\lfloor{\be(A) \over 2}\bigr\rfloor+1$ pairwise non-isomorphic half-quotients.
 This statement can be easily altered to dipoles with colored edges which admit a much larger number of half-quotients:

 \begin{lemma} Let $A$ be a dipole with colored edges.
-Then the number of pairwise non-isomorphic half-quotients is bounded by $2^{\lfloor {\be(A) \over 2}\rfloor}$ and this bound is achieved. \end{lemma}
+Then the number of pairwise non-isomorphic half-quotients is bounded by $2^{\lfloor \be(A) / 2 \rfloor}$ and this bound is achieved. \end{lemma}

-\begin{proof} Figure~\ref{fig:exponentially_many_quotients} shows an example.
-It can be easily generalized to exponentially many pairwise non-isomorphic quotients by introducing more pairs of halvable edges of additional colors.
-It remains to argue correctness of the upper bound.

-First, we derive the structure of all involutory semiregular automorphisms $\tau$ acting on $\int A$.
-We have no freedom concerning the non-halvable edges of $A$: The undirected edges of each color class has to be paired by $\tau$ together.
-Further, each directed edge has to be paired with a directed edges of the opposite direction and the same color.
-It remains to describe possible action of $\tau$ on the remaining at most $\be(A)$ halvable edges of $A$.
-These edges belong to $c$ color classes having $m_1,\dots,m_c$ edges.
-Each automorphism $\tau$ has to preserve the color classes, so it acts independently on each class.
+\begin{proof} First, we analyze the structure of all involutory semiregular automorphisms $\tau$ acting on $\int A$.
+Concerning the non-halvable edges of $A$, the undirected edges of each color class have to be paired by $\tau$ together.
+Further, each directed edge has to be paired with a directed edge of the opposite direction and the same color.
+No matter how $\tau$ matches the non-halvable edges, if $m$ is a multiplicity in a colour class, in the half-quotient these edges are mapped onto $m/2$ loops.
+Hence this part of the quotient is uniquely determined no matter which $\tau$ is used.

-We concentrate only on one color class having $m_i$ edges.
-We bound the number $f(m_i)$ of pairwise non-isomorphic quotients of this class.
-Then we get the upper bound